Preventing Or Confronting Financial Elder Abuse

 Further, an older person impacted by financial elder abuse who is suffering from mental impairment or an otherwise fading memory may not even be able to report the crime or describe its details.
 This is why the involvement of an older person’s loved ones is so important to bringing the wrongdoer to justice.

-- Not allowing the senior to spend money the way he/she wants
+- Not allowing the senior to spend money the way they want

 - Forcing a senior to sell or give away property or sign a power of attorney